 Measurement of Subscription IT Amounts: At subscription commencement, the Authority initially measures the subscription IT liability at the present value of payments expected to be made during the subscription term.
 Subsequently, the subscription IT liability is reduced by the principal portion of subscription payments made.
-The subscription IT asset is initially measured as the initial amount of the subscription IT liability, less subscription payments made at or before the subscription commencement date, less any vendor incentives received at or before the subscription commencement date, plus the capitalizable implementation costs.
-Subsequently, the subscription IT asset is amortized into right-to-use amortization expense on a straight-line basis over the shorter of the subscription term or the useful life of the underlying hardware or software.
+The subscription IT asset is initially measured as the initial amount of the subscription IT liability, less subscription payments made at or before the subscription commencement date, less any vendor incentives received at or before the subscription IT asset is amortized into right-to-use amortization expense on a straight-line basis over the shorter of the subscription term or the useful life of the underlying hardware or software.
+SBITA assets are reported with other capital assets and SBITA lease liabilities are reported with long-term debt on the statement of net position (see Notes 4, 6 and 12).

-The following key estimates and judgments are used by the Authority to determine the following: Discount rate: The Authority generally uses an incremental borrowing rate as the discount rate to calculate the present value of the expected lease and SBITA payments unless the rate that the lessor or vendor charges is known.
+The following key estimates and judgments are used by the Authority to determine the following:

+Discount rate: The Authority generally uses an incremental borrowing rate as the discount rate to calculate the present value of the expected lease and SBITA payments unless the rate that the lessor or vendor charges is known.
 Since the Authority's bonds are not actively traded, the Authority determines its incremental borrowing rate by using observable inputs from yield curves from similar entities with similar credit ratings.